meerkat-dashboard/meerkat/README.md

 Meerkat is a utility to create and share dashboards for Icinga 2 checks and hosts.
 It is comprised of a lightweight Go server and a browser front-end written in Preact.
 It's quick to setup and easy to use.

-For a high level introduction to Meerkat and user documentation see the project website at https://meerkat.run
+**Not developing Meerkat?** See the Meerkat website at https://meerkat.run

 ## Development